-You love your neighbors.
+You like your neighbors.
 Except for their incessantly barking dog.
 And that overhanging tree dropping limbs on your lawn.
-Then, there’s the garage spotlight glaring in your bedroom window.
+Then, there’s the garage spotlight glaring into your bedroom window.
 Last weekend’s party was out of control.

-THAT DARNED BARKING DOG “You’d be hard-pressed to find an area of the country where that’s not a problem,” says Regina Ritcey, executive director of the New York State Dispute Resolution Association, a nonprofit based in Albany, New York, that supports the network of mediation and arbitration programs throughout the state’s 62 counties.
+THAT DARNED BARKING DOG “You’d be hard-pressed to find an area of the country where that’s not a problem,” says Regina Ritcey, executive director of the New York State Dispute Resolution Association, a nonprofit based in Albany that supports the network of mediation and arbitration programs throughout the state’s 62 counties.
 Her advice?
 Apartments or complexes usually have rules to cover the situation.
 Community ordinances normally set out a time frame when animals must be quiet.
-But start with a discussion where the owner is involved in the solution rather than blamed for the problem, she says.
-For example, they might be at work all day and not even realize Fido is a barking fanatic.
-Chances are both parties can find a solution before it gets to the mediation stage.
+But start with a discussion in which the owners are involved in the solution rather than blamed for the problem, she says.
+For example, they might be at work all day and not even realize Fido is a barking fiend.
+Chances are, both parties can find a solution before it gets to the mediation stage.

-TREE TROUBLE Generally, property law allows you to trim a tree hanging over your yard, although not to the point you kill it.
-That’s fair since not only is it a nuisance, it could be life-threatening, says Don Desroches who, along with his partner, Dana Greco, is a certified mediator in The Mediation and Family Counseling Group with offices on Long Island and in Manhattan.
+TREE TROUBLE Generally, property law allows you to trim a tree hanging over your yard (though not to the point that you kill it).
+That’s fair since not only is it a nuisance, it could be life-threatening, says Don Desroches who, along with his partner, Dana Greco, is a certified mediator in The Mediation and Family Counseling Group, with offices on Long Island and in Manhattan.
 Talking to your neighbor before taking action can help head off bad feelings.
-For instance, you might find out they are elderly, not in good physical shape or need financial help to tackle the problem.
+You might find out, for instance, that they are elderly, not in good physical shape or need financial help to tackle the problem.
 If you are good friends, you could offer to trim the tree yourself or chip in to pay someone else do it, Desroches says.
 Stay cool.
 “It’s important to let your emotions simmer down before you approach someone,” he says.

-CHRISTMAS ALL YEAR-ROUND Some people either don’t notice or mind that their yuletide decorations are still up months past the season.
+CHRISTMAS ALL YEAR 'ROUND Some people either don’t notice or mind that their yuletide decorations are still up months past the season.
 But you do.
-Here again, there might be town ordinances to regulate the problem, says Ritcey.
+Here again, there might be town ordinances to regulate the problem, says Ritcey, of the dispute resolution association.
 But there also might be another story.
 She says she knew a man who became so upset over the problem that he finally knocked on his neighbor’s door.
 What happened next turned everything around.
-The wife told him her husband had been ill for months and wasn’t able to take them down.
+The wife told him her husband had been ill for months and wasn’t able to take the decorations down.
 Chagrined, he offered to help with the task.
 “The woman was delighted,” Ritcey says.